 Businesses & Services: 1911 – 1944

-The 1911 Carruthers Caveat prohibits businesses in the area of Glenora, west of Groat Ravine.
-As a result, businesses and services develop on the periphery of the neighbourhood, particularly along 124 Street, then known as Edwards Street.
-Early businesses providing services to Glenora residents include Milton McCray’s garage to repair and store vehicles, Giles Meat Market, and the Glenora Service Station.
-Milk, ice, bread, and coal are delivered to homes by horse and wagon.
-Fresh vegetables are grown and delivered by Chinese gardeners who have gardens below and east of Government House.
+The Carruthers Caveat prohibited businesses in the area of Glenora, west of Groat Ravine.
+As a result, businesses and services developed on the periphery of the neighbourhood, particularly along 124th Street, then known as Edwards Street.
+To access a greater variety of goods than offered by local businesses, Glenora residents could shop downtown at James Ramsey’s Department Store in the newly built Tegler Building.
+Mr. Ramsey, a well known Glenora resident, offered high quality, sophisticated goods he sourced on his extensive travels.
+Early businesses providing services to Glenora residents included Milton McCray’s garage to repair and store vehicles, Giles Meat Market, and the Glenora Service Station.
+Milk, ice, bread, and coal were delivered to homes by horse and wagon.
+Fresh vegetables were grown and delivered by Chinese gardeners who had gardens below and east of Government House.

-Giles Meat Market opens on Stony Plain Road at 126 Street.
+Giles Meat Market opens on Stony Plain Road at 126th Street.
+The building is the site of many businesses over the years before being demolished in 2020.

 1912